siamkreative/Behance-API-Handlebars/README.md

 **Read the article [here](http://themeavenue.net/portfolio-behance-api-handlebars/).**

 *Feel free to comment, fork, submit issues!
 Please also check out the todo-list if you want to help improving this.*

+## Installation ##
+1. Clone (`git clone git@github.com:ThemeAvenue/Behance-API-Handlebars.git`) or Download the repo
+2. Install Bower dependencies with `bower install`
+3. Go to /js/app-config.js and replace with your Behance credentials *(line 6-7)*
+4. That's it!